hsfl/cosmos-core/README.txt

 3) go to core/examples/agents and open agent_001.pro
 and agent_002.pro in Qt Creator.
 Compile and execute the two programs.
+Start agent 002 first.
 The two COSMOS agents will start talking to each other.

 For more detailed instructions to get started with COSMOS please read the GET-STARTED-WITH-COSMOS.txt inside the